 Take a leisurely walk or hike through one of two trails in the beautiful Fitzroy Provincial Park to see century-old White Pine forest, a waterfall and if you’re lucky, wildlife along the way.
 The Carp Trail is an easy 1-kilometre (0.62 mile) hike along the banks of the Carp River and the Terraces Trail is a moderate 2-kilometre (1.24 miles) geological hike by shale pillars and boulders left by glaciers.
 If you’re more of a paddler, bring your canoe, kayak or SUP and start your paddling journey on the calm Carp River before connecting into the mighty Ottawa River.

 Step into a real-life painting reminiscent of the Group of Seven in the forested woodlands and wetlands of the Morris Island Conservation Area (keep an eye out for painters along the way capturing the natural beauty of the area!).
-With five trails to choose from, the Old Voyageur Trail and the Crazy Horse Trail are the two main arteries of the pathway that connect to a well laid out trail system ranging in distance from 2.3-kilometers (1.42 miles) to a lengthy and leisurely 7.1-kilometres (4.4 miles).
+With five trails to choose from, the Old Voyageur Trail and the Causeway Trail are the two main arteries of the pathway that connect to a well laid out trail system ranging in distance from 2.3-kilometers (1.42 miles) to a lengthy and leisurely 7.1-kilometres (4.4 miles).
 What makes this area so unique is that many of the trails are accessible for wheelchairs and strollers and are indicated by trail markers.

 If hiking just isn’t your thing, visit some of the more photo-worthy architecture in the area.
 Start at Pinhey’s Point Historic Site, with 88-acres of natural beauty nestled along the Ottawa River shoreline.
 Here you’ll find a 200-year-old manor, stone ruins and rolling green fields with plenty of space to stop for a picnic or photo-op.